gabrielcarp/githubAPI/README.md

 The project should be compiled and can run as any android project.

 TODO
-fix issue with user name input and retrieval add unit testing add flow tests add user name search
+fix activity forgetting last name add unit testing add flow tests add user name search